 Welcome from the Chief Executive and Executive Headteacher

 Welcome to Edmonton Academy Trust.
-Our Trust comprises Edmonton County Secondary School (bury and Cambridge Campuses) and Edmonton County Primary School.
+Our Trust comprises Edmonton County Secondary School (Bury and Cambridge Campuses), Lea Valley Academy and Edmonton County Primary School.

 Our Academies provide an education for children aged 3-18 in North London.
 We have been educating young people in this part of London since 1919 and throughout that time our approach has been epitomised by high standards and academic excellence, a tradition that continues today.